-Here's a list of brands that make some of the best ethical tees.
+Here's a list of sustainable fashion brands that make some of the best ethical tees.
 We have added key information to help you make the best choices.

-They print using water-based inks that contain no toxins or animal products and have an OEKO-TEX approval.
+They print using water-based inks that contain no toxins or animal products and have OEKO-TEX approval.
 The minimalist eco-friendly paper packaging is both recyclable and compostable.
-The Eco tee brand will only produce a product if you order it.
+The Eco Tee brand will only produce a product if you order it.

 They use low-impact dyes and offer customized screen printing services with low environmental impact.
 They pre-shrink the t-shirts and treat them to minimize future shrinkage.

 The good tee offers organic basics for men and women.
 Their best sellers include ‘the favorite fair trade organic unisex tee’ and ‘the relaxed fit ¾ sleeve v-neck t-shirt.’
 They also have a collection for children.

 From seed to garment, Know The Origin ensures ethical fashion through direct involvement.
 Taking a cue from the Rana Plaza disaster, the founder of this brand worked to build an ethical clothing brand that is fair to cotton farmers and garment workers.

 The brand collaborates with Hyderabad, an Indian cooperative of organic cotton farmers and a credible manufacturer in Tirupur.